Tanujrawat/movie-browser/README.md

    - Sass

 ## API Integration
-   Movix integrates with The Movie Database (TMDB) API for fetching movie and TV show data.
+   MovieBrowse integrates with The Movie Database (TMDB) API for fetching movie and TV show data.
 Ensure you have a TMDB API token and set it in the .env file as described in the installation steps.

 ## Development
    For building the project, you can use the following npm scripts: